REACH laboratory analysis services

 Why is REACH analysis important?

-The REACH analysis is important because it is designed to protect human beings and the environment from the risks associated with chemical substances.
+The REACH analysis is important because it is designed to protect people and the environment from the risks associated with chemical substances.
 It makes it possible to:

-• Identify chemical substances that may cause health problems or have an impact on the environment, and regulate their safe use.
+• Identify chemical substances that may cause health problems or impact the environment, and regulate their use safely.

-• Companies to demonstrate the safety of their products: Manufacturers, importers and distributors must provide information on chemical substances to their customers, to ensure the safe treatment, handling and use of these products throughout the supply chain.
+• Help companies prove the safety of their products: Manufacturers, importers, and distributors must provide information on chemical substances to their customers in order to ensure the safe handling, processing, and use of these products throughout the supply chain.

-• Consumers must have a better understanding of chemical products.
-REACH analyses oblige companies to provide information on the chemical substances present in their products, enabling consumers to be better informed about potential risks and to make more informed choices.
+• Help consumers better understand chemicals.
+REACH analysis require companies to provide information on the chemical substances present in their products, enabling consumers to be better informed about potential risks and make more informed choices.

 Who is affected by REACH analysis?

-REACH applies to all companies that produce or import chemicals in quantities exceeding one tonne per year.
+REACH applies to all companies that produce or import chemical substances in quantities greater than one tonne per year.
 They must register with the European Chemicals Agency (ECHA).
-Companies that use chemicals in the course of their business (e.g. chemical manufacturers, production companies, downstream users) must also take measures to ensure the safe use of these chemicals, by complying with the provisions of REACH.
+Companies that use chemical substances in the course of their business (for example, chemical manufacturers, production companies, downstream users) must also take steps to ensure the safe use of these chemical substances, in compliance with the provisions of REACH.

 The filab advantages